szgaljic/f6/content/docs/foundations/features.md

 The product team has filled in the gaps, revealing needs that might not have been obvious initially.
 It also underscores how business needs cascade and expand with each conversation.

 {{% callout note %}}
 As a stakeholder, it’s crucial to pay close attention to how your statements are being interpreted.
 At the same time, sharing detailed insights about the system’s long-term vision is equally important, as it equips the team to plan for the system’s evolution and more effectively achieve future goals.
-This concept is explored further in the [**Volatility**](/docs/foundations/volatility) foundation.
+This concept is explored further in the [**Risks**](/docs/foundations/risks) foundation.
 {{% /callout %}}

 ### Product to Technical Requirements

 The conversation now shifts to deriving the **Technical Requirements**—broad characteristics that define what the underlying architecture and system must achieve.

 We'll focus on three product requirements for illustration: **Real-Time Fraud Monitoring**, **KYC Verification**, and **Alerts and Notifications**.
-We can show how functional and non-functional needs are considered and how the technical team begins to define the architecture's enabling capabilities.
+We can show how functional and non-functional needs are considered and how the technical team begins to define the architecture's enabling features.

 Much like how the product team "fills in the gaps" for stakeholders, technical teams are "filling in the gaps" for the product team—considering scalability, data flows, processing needs, and other enabling technical factors.